-Travel the World: Traveling is much easier and so much more fun when you speak at least one foreign language, increasing ability to move comfortably in new and exotic places.
+Travel the World: Traveling is much easier and so much more fun when you speak at least one foreign language, increasing your ability to move comfortably in new and exotic places.

 Get Connected: Talking is how we connect with the people around us.
 The more languages you speak, the more people in the world you will be able to share your thoughts and feelings with, relating much more closely with foreign people and cultures.
 To be able to read about German culture in Deutsch and about the Chinese royal dynasties in Mandarin is an incredible privilege.
 Language increases your access to different cultures and aspects of life that were previously unavailable for you to truly understand and experience.